ravn/cv/README.md

 * Used the Cajo remote procedure call platform to launch on remote server, but debug in local IDE.

 ### Acure
-Java Developer 2003 - 2004 (2 years)
+Java Developer 2003 - 2004

 Electronic Health Record system provider.

 * Developer on the medication module EPM, which was a Swing-based Java EE application client, and FOP-based print generation.
-Also did performance analysis and database administration on Oracle under Solaris.
+* Performance analysis and database administration on Oracle under Solaris.

-### Scandiatransplant Java Developer 2001 - 2003 (3 years)
+### Scandiatransplant - Java Developer 2001 - 2003
 Organ Exchange database organization for Scandinavia.

 * Developed new JSP+Struts based web frontend on Solaris for the existing Oracle database.

-### Stibo Systems Java Developer 2000 - 2001 (2 years)
+### Stibo Systems - Java Developer 2000 - 2001

 Product catalogs in print, CD-ROM and on the web.